SteelCodeTeam/Metallics-Arts/README.md

 ## **Future Improvements ⬆️**

 **Known Issues**
-- Names consistency is bad.
+- ~~Names consistency is bad.~~
 - Decant iron and burn bendalloy while you fall result in a bug.
 - Shield with our banners are not getting the right texture.

 **Improvements**
 - Do steel flying more comfortable.
-(It's not a priority)
+(It's not a priority).
 - ~~Add sound effects.~~ [v.1.5.2]
-- Do more comfortable (and maybe push and pull through blocks) with iron/steel
+- Do more comfortable (and maybe push and pull through blocks) with iron/steel.
-- Add better resolution in banner printed in shield
+- Add better resolution in banner printed in shield.
-- **We need to do a really hard refactor** - IN PROGRESS.
+- ~~**We need to do a really hard refactor.**~~
 - Add some entities like special zombies, specials archers, they must use allomancy or feruchemy.
 - Maybe, implements new structures with loot from the mod.
 - New kind of allomantic beacons with his respective powers.